monarchreach/tip-calculator-cash/app/prompt-history.md

-# Tip Calculator Hub - Prompt History
+# Tip Calculator Tool - Prompt History

 ## Prompt Overview

-The Tip Calculator Hub project was developed using a series of prompts to guide the design, architecture, and implementation.
+The Tip Calculator Tool project was developed using a series of prompts to guide the design, architecture, and implementation.
 This document captures the key prompts used during development to provide context for future maintenance and extensions.

 ## Prompt Log

 ### Initial Design System Prompt

-**Purpose:** Establish a comprehensive frontend design system for the Tip Calculator Hub project.
+**Purpose:** Establish a comprehensive frontend design system for the Tip Calculator Tool project.

 **Prompt:**

-Create a comprehensive frontend design system for the Tip Calculator Hub project, outlining specific design principles, tokens, layouts, and component architecture following the Atomic Design methodology.
+Create a comprehensive frontend design system for the Tip Calculator Tool project, outlining specific design principles, tokens, layouts, and component architecture following the Atomic Design methodology.

 ```plaintext